Michaelpalacce/HomeLab/README.md

 - Wait for pgAdmin 4 to be up and running, login with credentials specific in values.
 - Add server.
 Hostname: `postgresql.postgresql`.
 Username: `postgresql`.
 Password: `postgresql`
 - Create new database vikunja
-- Create a new user vikunja and give it permissions to the vikunja db
+- Create a new user vikunja with pass vikunja and give it permissions to the vikunja db
 - Run `ansible-playbook -i inventory playbooks/apps/vikunja/main.yml`
+-
+### Setting up Wallabag
+- Setup: `Setting up postgresql`
+- Wait for pgAdmin 4 to be up and running, login with credentials specific in values.
+- Add server.
+Hostname: `postgresql.postgresql`.
+Username: `postgresql`.
+Password: `postgresql`
+- Create new database wallabag
+- Create a new user wallabag with pass wallabag and give it permissions to the wallabag db
+- Run `ansible-playbook -i inventory playbooks/apps/wallabag/main.yml`

 ### Setting up Media Services
 - Read `Helm/apps/media/README.md` on some of the decisions taken